 The more attractive you are, the more people will care about what you have to say.
 There is also a so-called "halo" effect, which involves more easily labelling people we perceive as attractive, with positive traits.
 So, if you are more attractive, people have a lower confidence threshold.
 The wellbeing at work is encouraged by a nice atmosphere and mediation of conflicts, by better communication.

 2.Improve the sound of your voice

 Things only look good if they are – this is a phrase used to describe the importance of having good sound in video production, but the same goes for people.
 The prettier your voice, the better it sounds.
 More people will want to engage with you.
 Take voice lessons.
 Make tongue twisters.
 Take breaks and stay hydrated.
 If you combine all of this, the words you utter will sound much more aesthetic, making it more enjoyable for people to talk to you.

 Looking at someone intentionally as they speak and nodding your head every few seconds will make them feel like they are being heard.
 This is of the utmost importance.
 Whether someone feels like you are listening is more important than whether you are actually listening.
 Even after they are done talking.
 Wait a few seconds to respond to make sure they are finished speaking.
 It will also make them feel the suspense that he may have said something wrong.
 When you start to speak, they will feel relieved to hear your voice.

 4.Be conscious of the context

 The communication skills of many people are hampered because they do not know the unspoken rules of the context.
-This doesn't mean you have to obey all the unspoken rules of social etiquette, but it does mean that you know you are breaking the etiquette.
-It might be a little weird to say now, but you have to let people know that you are not ignorant, which will make them much more comfortable talking with you.
+This doesn't mean you have to obey all the unspoken rules of social etiquette, but it does evoke that you know you are breaking the etiquette.
+It might be a little weird to say it now, but you have to let people know that you are not ignorant, which will make them much more comfortable talking with you.